Musare/Musare/frontend/README.md

 # Musare Backend

-Make sure to run `vagrant ssh` into your vagrant machine first, and `cd /musare/frontend` before calling any of these commands.
+Make sure to `vagrant ssh` into your vagrant machine first, and `cd /musare/frontend` before calling any of these commands.

 ``` bash
 # Generate development build